 We compared our instance segmentation method, MinkPanoptic, with multiple baselines and on two fruit point cloud datasets.
-Surprisingly, state-of-the-art instance segmentation methods struggle when trained with small or very small data, providing poor results in a seemingly simple task (see~\secref{sec:ins_sota}).
-Only superpoint transformer~\citep{robert20243dv} was able to accurately segment strawberries or apples instances, and for this reason we only report comparison with this baseline.
+Surprisingly, \new{current} state-of-the-art instance segmentation methods struggle when trained with small or very small data, providing poor results in a seemingly simple task (see~\secref{sec:ins_sota}).
+Only Superpoint Transformer~\cite{robert20243dv} was able to accurately segment strawberry or apple instances, and for this reason, we only report the comparison with this baseline.

-In the strawberry dataset, we trained on the first two point clouds, \ie, $\mathcal{P}^1$ as actual training set and $\mathcal{P}^2$ as validation set, and tested on the third point cloud, \ie, $\mathcal{P}^3$.
+In the strawberry dataset, we trained on the first two point clouds, \ie, $\mathcal{P}^1$ as the actual training set and $\mathcal{P}^2$ as the validation set, and tested on the third point cloud, \ie, $\mathcal{P}^3$.

-Due to the pre-processing requirements of the superpoint transformer, we constructed a dataset by extracting~800 annotated point clouds for training and~200 for validation from the three original point clouds.
+Due to the pre-processing requirements of the Superpoint Transformer, we constructed a dataset by extracting~800 annotated point clouds for training and~200 for validation from the three original point clouds.
 Each sample was generated by cropping around a randomly selected seed point within the strawberry row, resulting in segments~0.15\,m wide, with a voxel size of~0.001\,m.
 In contrast, MinkPanoptic was trained using the same number of point clouds, but with a larger crop width of~0.3\,m and a finer voxel size of~0.0005\,m, made possible by its lower memory usage, particularly during training.